Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Ficus montana grows best in bright light with at least 4-6 hours of direct morning or late afternoon sunlight.
 Avoid exposing it to hot midday sunshine as it can cause sunscorch (brown) marks on the leaves and eventual leaf drop.

 Oak-leafed Fig can adapt to lower light conditions but it will grow much slower.
 If light is too little it can result in leggy growth, yellowing and leaf drop.
-Where the natural lighting is not adequate, you may use a grow light to supplement it.
+Where the natural lighting is not adequate, use a grow light to complement it.

 Turn the pot regularly to ensure that the plant receives light on all sides for even growth and prevent leggy growth.

-Oak-leafed Fig thrives in an average warmth of 15-260C.
-Keep it away from drafts to prevent sudden changes in temperature as they can cause leaf drop.
+Oak-leafed Fig thrives in a warmth of 15-260C.
+Keep it away from drafts to prevent sudden changes in temperature as they can cause stunted growth, wilting, drooping, yellowing and leaf loss.

 Does Ficus montana require high humidity?

 Ficus montana requires a humidity of 60-70% to flourish.
 To raise humidity, set the pot on a wet pebble tray, use a humidifier or group the plants together.
-Do not mist the plant as it can promote fungal disease infestations.
+Do not mist the plant and ensure good air flow to reduce fungal diseases.

 Fertilizer

 Feed Ficus montana with a balanced, water-soluble fertilizer every 3-4 weeks if spring and summer.
-Too much fertilizer may result in leggy growth.
+Too much fertilizer may result in yellowing and leggy growth.

 Do not feed in fall and winter as growth is minimal and feeding at this time can cause fertilizer burn; brown leaf tips and edges.

-Every 1-2 months, flush out the accumulated salts from the soil by running a stream of water through the soil until it drains through the drainage holes.
+Every 1-2 months, flush out the accumulated salts by running a stream of water through the soil until it drains through the drainage holes.

 Potting Soil

-Oak Leaf Fig potting soil should be a rich, well-draining potting mix to prevent waterlogging while providing nutrients.
+Oak Leaf Fig potting soil should be a rich, well-draining potting mix to prevent waterlogging while providing the nutrients needed.
 A blend of 50% peat or coco coir (for moisture retention), 30% perlite (for drainage), and 20% compost or organic matter (for nutrients) is perfect for this plant.

 Repotting